Skip to Main Content

 Community Property

-This legal research guide provides information about the division of property during divorce proceedings in Texas.
+Information about the division of property during divorce proceedings in Texas.

 Texas is one of nine states that is a community property jurisdiction.
 In general, this means that any property acquired by a couple during their marriage (with a few exceptions) is equally owned by both spouses.
 This can have a profound effect on the dissolution of property during divorce proceedings.
-The first page of this guide will provide you with a general overview of community property law in Texas.
-Subsequent pages will provide information on more specific topics such as debt and property division in a divorce.

 Texas Law